Prithiviraj69/PHP_Interview_Question/README.md

    - **Dynamic Website:**
      - The content can be changed even at runtime.
      - The content can be changed easily by manipulation and reloading.

+### Q4.
+Is PHP a case-sensitive scripting language?
+   - The answer to this is both yes and no. Variables and their declaration in PHP are completely case-sensitive while function names are not.
+   - For example, user-defined functions in PHP can be defined in uppercase but later referred to in lowercase, and it would still function normally.